 Note: By definition, an articulation can only have one root and is not allowed to have kinematic loops.
 If you need kinematic loops, use regular joints.

 Limitation: If you want to build very long articulation chains, you must still be aware that Unity supports a maximum hierarchy depth of 64 GameObjects.

 There are four types of articulation joints that you can select and configure through an Articulation Body:

-Fixed joint: sets a rigid, unbreakable and unstretchable link between bodies.
+See in Glossary: sets a rigid, unbreakable and unstretchable link between bodies.

 Prismatic joint: prevents all motion except sliding along a particular axis.

 Revolute joint: allows rotation around a particular axis (like a hinge).

 Spherical joint: anatomical joint, which allows two swings and one twist.

 All locked degrees of freedom in an articulation are unbreakable and unstretchable by design.
 To achieve this, the physics engine uses the reduced coordinate space, where bodies only have coordinates about unlocked axes of motion.

 In contrast, for the regular iterative joints, the physics engine enforces the maximal coordinate space, which only guarantees the satisfaction of constraints if the solver is able to converge after a set of iterations.